-Are you a fiction or memoir writer who intends to self-publish, but you’re worried your book will flop badly with readers?
+Are you a fiction or memoir writer who intends to self-publish?
+Are you worried your book will flop with readers?

-Perhaps you hope to submit to an agent and you’re anxious your story and characters aren’t cutting it?
+Perhaps you hope to submit to an agent.
+And now you’re anxious your story and characters aren’t cutting it.

-Perhaps you’ve written a good chunk of your book only to find that your plot has derailed and now you don’t know what to do?
+Or you’ve written a good chunk of your book only to find that your plot has derailed.
+And now you don’t know what to do.

-Or maybe you’ve already published your book and it bombed, barely getting any readers?
+Or you’ve already published your book and it bombed, barely getting any readers?

-Writing a book is no mean feat!
 But here’s the thing – none of us can be completely objective about our own work.
-Truthfully, we’re just too close and emotionally invested.
+We’re just too close and emotionally invested.

-Do you find yourself endlessly rewriting, never knowing if you're making it better or worse?
+Do you find yourself endlessly rewriting?
+Never knowing if you're making things better or worse?
 Time for an Opening Chapters Edit.

 Does your manuscript have these issues?